 The group holding up Jodi Picoult’s book which we read to coincide with her visit to Southwell Library in Nov 2014.

 In November 2015, via local publisher Ian Collinson, we were delighted to welcome Michael Smith (and his wife Muriel) who lives locally and wrote ‘The Deed Room’.
 Mike and Muriel are now regular members.

-We kicked off in September 2004 with a group of four ladies, and over the last five years have merged with another group “The Wrigglers” – (a play on the theme of bookworms!).
+We kicked off in September 2004 with a group of four ladies, and over the last few years have merged with another group “The Wrigglers” – (a play on the theme of bookworms!).
 We now have a membership of six, three men and three women aged between 78 and 34.
 We take it in turns to choose a book for the group to read.
-In 2012 we have covered fantasy, crime, erotica, historical biography and travel.
+In 2012 we covered fantasy, crime, erotica, historical biography and travel.
 I don’t think it would be difficult to guess the erotica choice!!!
 We meet every six weeks at The Roebuck on St James Street in Nottingham.
 We always meet on a Thursday so that we can incorporate their fabulous “curry and a drink” deal for a fiver!

 Oh dear!
 My book club chums have a great deal of patience to cope with my eccentric ways; one of them being our annual awards ceremony!
 Everyone’s book choice is scored out of ten and at the end of the year the winner and runner up get a prize of my choice!
 Because we love The Bookcase it always involves a book token and whatever takes my fancy from their fabulous range of gifts.
 Steve is from a Lincolnshire farming family hence the tractor money box!
 You can now see what they have to deal with!
 I think they secretly like all the Enid Blyton Secret Seven stuff!

 What “purls” of wisdom can I share with you about the Lowdham Cast Offs?
 We meet on the last Friday of each month at The Bookcase in Lowdham – I usually provide the cakes and Jane provides the coffee.